Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 ## Step 2: Adding the Feed to Your Local R Environments { #add-feed }

-To install packages from the `public-cran` feed, you will first need the URL of the `public-cran` feed.
+To install packages from the `public-cran` feed, you will first need the feed's URL.
 This can be found on the top right of the feed page:

 ![](/resources/docs/proget-cran-url.png){height="" width="50%"}